-Emily Jones directs the Global Economic Governance Programme which fosters research and debate on how to make the global economy inclusive and sustainable.
-She is also a Fellow of University College.
+Emily Jones is an Associate Professor of Public Policy at the Blavatnik School of Government and a Fellow of University College.
+She directs the Global Economic Governance Programme which fosters research and debate on how to make the global economy inclusive and sustainable.
 Emily’s research examines the political economy of global trade and finance, focusing on the ways in which governments can exert influence in asymmetric negotiations.
-Emily teaches courses on international political economy and negotiation strategy and skills for public policy, specialising in international trade.
-She recently ran executive short courses for the UK and Indonesian governments.
+She is currently leading a research project on digital trade, examining how governments are responding to digitalisation and digital technologies through trade agreements.
+She is a specialist adviser to the International Trade Select Committee in the UK Parliament, and co-founder of the Trade and Public Policy (TaPP) Network, which seeks to foster engagement between academics and policymakers.

 Emily holds a DPhil in International Political Economy from the University of Oxford, and an MSc (distinction) in Development Economics from the School of Oriental and African Studies, University of London, and a first-class BA in Philosophy, Politics and Economics from the University of Oxford.
 She previously worked in Ghana's Ministry of Trade and Industry, for Oxfam GB, and for the UK Department for International Development.